Skip to main content

 Run both.
 See what each one finds.

 Don't take the table at face value.
-Install Vulkro, run it on the same repo your current scanner already covers, and diff the findings.
-The public benchmark harness automates this if you want a numeric answer.
+Install Vulkro, run it on the same project your current scanner already covers, and compare what each one reports.
+Our public benchmark automates the comparison if you want a numeric answer.